cloudbase/windows-charms-boilerplate/README.md

-# Windows juju charm boilerplate
+﻿# Windows juju charm boilerplate

-This is the boilerplate for a juju charm for windows.
+This is a starting template for Windows juju charms.
-Departing from this basic structure you will be able to create a juju charm for windows including testing.
+By starting with this basic structure you will be able to create a Juju charm for Windows, including unit testing.

-The following is provided:
+The following content is included:
-* charm helpers.
+* Charm helpers.
-* mocked charm helpers for tests.
+* Mocked charm helpers for tests.
-* basic required file structure:
+* Minimal file structure:
 ```
 my-windows-charm
 ├── config.yaml